-When a customer service representative at Amerisleep makes a massive pricing mistake, Kimber Ashrafi wants the company to hold him to it.
+When a customer service representative at Amerisleep makes a massive pricing error on a mattress, Kimber Ashrafi wants the company to hold him to it.

 How massive?
 We’re talking a $1,759 discount.
 Oops.